johnamdickson/portfolio-project-1/README.md

   - The footer also contains a link to the company's Etsy shop.
   - The footer is fixed to the bottom of the page and is accessible at any time whilst browsing.
   - The links use fontawesome icons with a colour consistent with the text colour used elsewhere in the website.
+  - As the header is not fixed, a button was added to take the user back to the top of the page.
+  - The back to top button sits just proud of the footer and is only visible when the user scrolls down away from the header.
 <br><br>

 - __The Home Page - Hero Image__